FOSS-Cell-GECPKD/OpenHack-20/GSoC-21/README.md

 2. Select 1-3 orgs you find interesting and which use tech/languages/skills you've or can be learnt in 1-3 months
 3. Fork this repo, clone it and create `your_name_here.md` file inside the `GSoC-21` folder.
 For example: `Anand.md`

-Inside the file, enter the following details for each of your chosen orgs:
+Inside the file, enter the following details:

 - Organisation name
 - Relevant tech/languages/skills involved at this org